An Epic Road Trip to Scotland

 Day 3 | Loch Lomond

-Back in January we had a problem with the gearbox linkage cables and found the solution in a £10 part from eBay and some WD40!
-But we made it to Balmaha where the parking was absolutely insane!
-If you choose to visit Balmaha on a sunny summer’s day, we suggest you get there early to avoid doing circles of the car park for 20 minutes!
+Back in January, we had a problem with the gearbox linkage cables and found the solution in a ยฃ10 part from eBay and some WD40!
+But we made it to Balmaha, where the parking was absolutely insane!
+If you choose to visit Balmaha on a sunny summer’s day, we suggest you get there early to avoid circling the car park for 20 minutes!
 Ha!

 Back to Bumper and after an enjoyable walk along the West Highland Way, we went in search of some WD40, which we found at a fuel station with the world’s smallest forecourt, but it seemed to do the trick!
-Bumper was running OK again…for the time being.
-We still had seven nights ahead of us so needed Bumper to keep us moving.
-I suppose that’s the problem on a road trip – you require the vehicle to keep you moving and a breakdown puts a spanner in the works, so to speak.
+Bumper was running OK again, for the time being.
+We still had seven nights ahead of us, so we needed Bumper to keep us moving.
+I suppose that’s the problem on a road trip – you require the vehicle to keep you moving, and a breakdown puts a spanner in the works, so to speak.

-We’d planned to hire some kayaks on Loch Lomond but decided against that given time might not be on our side to sort the gearbox.
-Anyway, we needed our fix of the water so headed down for a little swim in Loch Drunkie.
+We’d planned to hire some kayaks on Loch Lomond, but decided against that, given that time might not be on our side to sort the gearbox.
+Anyway, we needed our fix of the water, so we headed down for a little swim in Loch Drunkie.
 Loch Drunkie is the loch we overlooked from our spot in Three Lochs Forest Drive.
-The water was cold but incredibly refreshing and added to the experience of Three Lochs Forest Drive.
+The water was cold but incredibly refreshing, enhancing the experience of Three Lochs Forest Drive.

 Day 4 |